 SolarWinds Attack: Active Exploits Of Serv-U Vulnerability

-A significant vulnerability in SolarWinds‘ Serv-U file transfer software has recently been patched, but not before it was actively exploited by cybercriminals.
-The vulnerability, identified as CVE-2024-28995, holds a CVSS score of 8.6, indicating its high severity.
+A significant vulnerability in SolarWinds‘ Serv-U file transfer software has recently been patched.
+The vulnerability, identified as CVE-2024-28995, holds a CVSS score of 8.6, indicating its high severity, and is actively being exploited.
+To avoid exploitation, organizations should update to the latest version.
 This SolarWinds attack, a directory traversal bug, allows attackers to access sensitive files on the host machine, potentially leading to severe security breaches.
 Let’s have a look at the in-depth solarwinds attack analysis to understand the impact and prevent future breaches.

 Affected Versions and Patch Details